ak-fau/vcg/README.md

 The hardware is designed with free/open-source KiCAD EDA Software Suite.

-*Disclaimer *
+_**Disclaimer**
-/The design and ideas are not very original ones, there are many similar devices available in real products or on the Internet.
-The sole purpose of this project is to build a convenient and universal module for the author's own education and use and to release it explicitly as a Free Hardware Design./
+The design and ideas are not very original ones, there are many similar devices available in real products or on the Internet.
+The sole purpose of this project is to build a convenient and universal module for the author's own education and use and to release it explicitly as a Free Hardware Design._

 ## Structure